Ghazali-Sufi/SomaliApp/README.md

-Miwok App
+Somali App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Somali language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+I learned From Udacity course in the Beginning Android Nanodegree. and This is Android Application.

 Pre-requisites
 --------------